Summing large Pomeron loops in the saturation region: dipole-nucleus collision beyond nonlinear equations: Scattering amplitude

 From \eq{SA17a} one can see that the main contribution stems from $j'=1$ which corresponds to the configuration shown in \fig{2exmpl}-c, viz.: $j -1$ nucleons deliver one dipole each to the rapidity $Y_0$ .
 The solution to BK equation leads to the asymptotic behaviour of the last term in the sum of \eq{SA17a} $j' = j$ for large value of $j$.

 In principle we cannot sum \eq{SA17b} over $j$.
-However, assuming that the smooth function is equal to $C^j$ as it is shown ion \eq{SA17b} we c an obtain the scattering amplitude in the fortm
+However, assuming that the smooth function is equal to $C^j$ as it is shown in \eq{SA17b} we can obtain the scattering amplitude in the fortm